hclpandv/my-devops-learning/README.md

 ```
 - [Optional] To enable SSL, put the certificate and private key into the project directory and named them as *cert.pem* and *privkey.pem* respectively

-- Navigate to project directory and build the docker image with a tag:
+- Navigate to project directory and build the docker image with a tag specified:
 ```
 docker build -t cherrypy-ws .
 ```
-This will build a docker image and with tag *cherrypy-ws*.
 <br/>

+## Web Service python script explained
+Cherrypy

 ### Start web service
 - Run docker container: